juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 **Instructions**

-- Group by two variables, `key` and `value`, so you can calculate an average age for each answer to each question.
+- Group by two variables, `question` and `rating`, so you can calculate an average age for each answer to each question.
 - Summarize for each grouping to find an average age.
 - Choose the correct `geom` to make a line plot.

 <codeblock id="04_06">

-- You want to `group_by(key, value)` and `summarize(age)` to find the average age for each ansewr to each question.
+- You want to `group_by(question, rating)` and `summarize(age)` to find the average age for each ansewr to each question.
 - You can build a line plot using [`geom_line()`](https://ggplot2.tidyverse.org/reference/geom_path.html).

 </codeblock>